SamuelMarsault/noiseModelling_OSM_Tool/README.md

 ### 2. 📁 Create Files

 After completing the configuration and downloading the .jar file, place it in your desired directory.
-You can execute it with this command (while in the same directory):
+You can execute it with this command (if the .jar is in the same directory):

 ```shell
 java -jar GeoClimate_Tools-1.0.1-SNAPSHOT.jar -l "Urbach" -o "$(pwd)" -s 2154